TrackableEntities/EntityFrameworkCore.Scaffolding.Handlebars/README.md

 You can register Handlebars helpers in the `ScaffoldingDesignTimeServices` where setup takes place.
 - Create a named tuple as shown with `myHelper` below.
-- Pass the tuple to the `AddHandlebarsScaffolding` extension method.
+- Pass the tuple to the `AddHandlebarsHelpers` extension method.
 - You may register as many helpers as you wish.

 ```csharp